CLIPDrag: Combining Text-based and Drag-based Instructions for Image Editing

 \subsection{Drag-based Editing Results}

 \textbf{Settings}.
 Since our method is based on general drag-based frameworks, we also explored the performance of CLIPDrag in pure drag-based editing tasks.
 Specifically, we replaced the editing prompt ($P_e$) with the corresponding original prompt ($P_o$).
 This ensures that no extra text information will be introduced.
-We compared our CLIPDrag with DragDiffusion on their DRAGBENCH benchmark on five different max iteration step settings.
+We compared our CLIPDrag with DragDiffusion, FastDrag, and StableDrag on the DRAGBENCH benchmark with five different max iteration step settings.
 To evaluate the image fidelity, we reported the average 1-LIPIS score (IF).
 Besides, Mean distance (MD) was calculated to show the distance between the final handles and targets (Lower MD represents better drag performance).
 Due to the limited space, the visual results of StableDrag and FastDrag are included in Appendix \ref{E}.

 \textbf{Results}.
 Quantitative results are shown in Figure~\ref{43}(b).
 In this figure, the $x$-axis represents the max iteration steps and the $y$-axis represents the IF and MD metrics respectively.
-As can be seen, CLIPDrag has better performance than DragDiffusion.
+As can be seen, CLIPDrag has better performance than DragDiff, FastDrag, and StableDrag.
 Specifically, on most max iteration steps settings, CLIPDrag has higher IF and lower MD.
 This means handle points are closer to the targets in CLIPDrag, in the meanwhile, the edited image quality is preserved or even improved (Figure~\ref{43}(a)).